victorsaly/correlateAI/docs/devto/correlateai-pro-advanced-data-visualization.md

 ---
-title: "I Built a Professional Data Visualization App in 4 Hours Using Only AI — Here's What I Learned"
+title: "I Built a Professional Data Visualization App in 2 Working Sessions Using Only AI — Here's What I Learned"
 published: false
 description: "The future of development is here.
-I went from idea to production-ready app in just 4 hours using AI assistants.
+I went from idea to production-ready app in just 2 working sessions over 2 days using AI assistants.
 No manual coding required."
 tags: ai, development, startup, productivity
 cover_image: https://correlateai.victorsaly.com/img/hero-interface-correlateai.jpeg
 canonical_url: https://correlateai.victorsaly.com
 series: AI Development
 ---

-# I Built a Professional Data Visualization App in 4 Hours Using Only AI — Here's What I Learned
+# I Built a Professional Data Visualization App in 2 Working Sessions Using Only AI — Here's What I Learned

 *What if I told you that the future of software development isn't about learning more programming languages, but about learning how to have better conversations with AI?*